-Gun goes off during French President's speech; 1 man injured
+Gun goes off during French President's speech

 "This seems to have been an accident," Guitton said.
 He said Hollande has since left the city.

-No other details were released about the injured man.
+No other details were released about the injured.